Knot Theory and Error-Correcting Codes: Codes from Knots and Their Properties

 \section{Codes from Knots and Their Properties}

 This section explains how one can construct a code starting from a knot with its diagram and coloring.
 We also establish a series of results illustrating how the properties of knots determine those of codes via the said constructions.
-We essentially regard the possible colorings of a knot diagram as a linear code. \begin{definition} Let $D$ be a knot diagram that is Fox $(\F_q,t)$-colored.
-The \textbf{code} associated with $D$ (or the \textbf{knot code} of $D$) with coloring matrix $M$ is
+We essentially regard the three possible colorings of a knot diagram as a linear code over a finite field $\F_q$ with $q$ elements, that is $R = \F_q$. \begin{definition} Let $D$ be a knot diagram that is Fox $(\F_q,t)$-colored.
+The \textbf{Fox code} associated with $D$ (or the \textbf{Fox knot code} of $D$) with coloring matrix $M$ is